What is a business purchase agreement?

 The downside of same day completion is that transfers of some property simply cannot be arranged as the bank draft is handed over.
 This applies most obviously to transfers or real property, leases, domain names and sometimes licensed IP.
 In these agreements we have covered these points as far as possible, but much of it is down to you to arrange for everything to come together when the cash is handed over and the agreement dated.

 What property will be handed over at completion

-The buyer will need to know what he will get when he hands over the bank draft or clicks away his cash.
+The buyer will need to know what he or she will take ownership of when the purchase price is transferred.

-The list includes software, hardware, customer information, stocks of goods, special information letters to suppliers and customers - and anything special to your business that you need to add here.
+The list includes software, hardware, customer information, stocks of goods, special information letters to suppliers and customers - and anything special to your business that you need to add.

-A business has a location.
-It may be a private house or a series of buildings set on a 1000 hectare spread on an industrial park.
+Most businesses trade from a location.
+It may be a private house or a series of buildings set on an industrial park.

 We have provided for the possibility of the seller also selling the commercial property used by the business.
 Where specified, the agreement is also an enforceable contract for sale of the property.